Best Ever: Parmigiano Reggiano The Delicious King of Cheese

 Cheese.
 It’s one of our favorite foods.
-It’s in so many our recipes and dishes and it’s perfect all on its own.
+And it’s one of the easiest ways to bring the taste of travel home.
+It’s in so many of our recipes and dishes and it’s perfect all on its own.
 Parmigiano Reggiano, known as the “King of Cheese,” is one of our absolute favorites.

 It’s also fun to note that Thomas Jefferson, not only a founding father but America’s original “foodie,” discovered Parmigiano Reggiano cheese even before he became the U.S. Ambassador to France.
 He was fascinated by a “steam-powered grater” that was used to turn parmesan cheese into a pile of grated cheese in no time.